aws-samples/eks-security-compromised-cluster-remediation/Implement_Countermeasures/falco/README.md

 ```

 Connect to `https://localhost:8080/ui` from the browser.
 On the dashboard, you should see a summary for all Falco events captured on EKS Cluster: some events were generated from the EKS nodes where suspicious activities were detected.
 Other events are surfaced in the dashboard under `Launch Sensitive Mount Container` and `Terminal shell in container`.

+Note: kubectl port-forward does not return.
+You can open a browser instance by clicking preview --> preview running application in Cloud9 IDE to browse the Falco Sidekick UI dashboard.

 ***